 Within the MoU, partners should:

-confirm their acceptance of quality assurance, assessment, validation and recognition criteria and procedures as adequate for credit transfer.
+confirm their acceptance of quality assurance, assessment, validation and recognition criteria and procedures as adequate for learning recognition and/or credit transfer.

 agree on the terms of the partnership, including objectives, the planned duration of future mobilities (minimum, maximum) and mechanisms for evaluation and revision of the MoU.

-agree on units of learning outcomes that can be embedded or adapted to meet mobility programme delivery and credit transfer needs (refer also to: Identify Units of Learning Outcomes).
+agree on units of learning outcomes that can be embedded or adapted to meet mobility programme delivery and learning recognition and/or credit transfer needs (refer also to: Identify Units of Learning Outcomes).

 identify all other actors and institutions involved in mobility, validation and recognition related activities, confirming their roles and duties in this respect.